 The Charles County Commissioners currently allocate the available capacity of each school to pending new development lots based on the measurement of 110% of State Rated Capacity.
 In order to obtain allocations, capacity must be available in each of the three schools (elementary, middle, and high school) that students generated by the particular subdivision would attend.
 A school allocation granting is restricted by the most limited school capacity among the three schools serving the proposed community.
-Charles County Public Schools contains 39 schools and 26,768 students.
-The district's minority enrollment is 80%.
-The County's total school attendance has steadily been on the rise, including an increase of 723 students between the 2021-2022 to the 2022-2023 school year head counts.
+Charles County Public Schools contains 38 schools, six educational centers, and 27,765 students including Pre-K. The County's total school attendance has stable over the last ten years, including an increase of 167 students between the 2022-2023 to the 2023-2024 school year head counts.

-In the last few years, the Elementary school level has experienced a steady increase in population, warranting the previous expansion of capacity by the construction of Billingsley Elementary School in the Waldorf area.
-As well as the planned Phoenix International School of the arts (PISOTA) that will open for the 2023-2024 school year.
-PISOTA will operate in partnership with Charles County Public Schools to offer students an arts and international focused school.
+In the last few years, the Elementary school level has experienced stable enrollment figures. and increased the capacity for future growth with the construction of Billingsley Elementary School in the Waldorf area, along with the construction of the Margaret Jamieson Thornton Elementary School in St. Charles that will open for the 2025-2026 school year.

 The Charles County Adequate Public Facilities Manual allows the County Commissioners to utilize the capacity of a new school or redistricting up to eighteen (18) months prior to completion.
 During the 2017 allocation cycle, the added capacity of each elementary school was determined through the School Superintendent's Comprehensive Redistricting process, and the County Commissioners allocated according to the policy.
-Since the school was later delayed by one year, the Commissioners did not utilize this additional capacity for the 2018 allocation cycle but used it for the 2019 allocation cycle.
-The Charles County Board of Education's comprehensive redistricting of all Middle Schools went into effect at the start of the 2022-2023 school year.
+Since Billingsley Elementary was later delayed by one year, the Commissioners did not utilize this additional capacity for the 2018 allocation cycle but used it for the 2019 allocation cycle.
+The Charles County Board of Education's comprehensive redistricting of all Middle Schools went into effect at the start of the 2022-2023 school year, and work is currently underway to redistrict elementary schools in preparation for Thornton Elementary in 2025.

 With regard to funding the local share of school construction projects, a School Construction Excise Tax is collected from the homeowner of each new home via their property tax bill.
 Since the enactment of the Charles County Excise Tax in 2003, the calculation was based on the Producer Price Index, which was not keeping pace with the actual cost of school construction.
 In 2015, the Maryland General Assembly passed a revision to the Charles County Excise Tax Legislation to tie the calculation of the Excise Tax to the "State's Per Square Foot Cost of School Construction," ensuring the tax assessment keeps pace with the costs incurred by the County.
-The Fiscal Year 2023 Excise Tax assessed for a single-family dwelling is \$19,434, and for a townhouse is \$19,608, which is amortized over a 10-year period in the property tax bill.
+The Fiscal Year 2024 Excise Tax assessed for a single-family dwelling is \$20,330, for a townhouse is \$20,375, and for multi-family housing unit is \$17,996 which is amortized over a 10-year period in the property tax bill.

-On December 15, 2020, the Charles County Commissioners adopted changes to the School Allocation Policy that is located within the Charles County Adequate Public Facilities Manual.
+On December 15, 2020, the Charles County Commissioners adopted changes to the School Allocation Policy that are located within the Charles County Adequate Public Facilities Manual.
 These changes included but were not limited to: 1.
 Addition of the Priority Development Project (PDP) Allocation type, which encourages affordable housing, mixed-use development, and growth within the Waldorf Urban Redevelopment Corridor (WURC) and 2.
 Addition of the Sunset Provision, which allows Development Projects that have been sitting on the School Allocation Waiting List for 6 years to receive 50% of their remaining allocations, and the remaining 50% on the 7th year.